draber/draber.github.io/README.md

 ![Game stats](/media/stats.png)

 The second panel is initially closed for a good reason - it hides a button that will, upon confirmation, solve the game with a few mouse clicks., though it won't make you Queen Bee 😞.
+As a bonus, all the words you didn't find yourself will displayed as links to the respective terms in Google.
+Maybe this helps you next time.

 ![Auto-solve the game](/media/solution.png)